 - 5.1.
 The Plan may invest in any class of asset in such proportions as the Trustee, guided by its investment advisors, consider appropriate from time to time.
-The Trustee has decided to invest the Plan's assets in equities through a diversified portfolio of marketable securities. - 5.2.
+The Trustee has decided to invest the Plan's assets in equities through a diversified portfolio of marketable securities, Liability Driven Investments (LDI) comprising of government bonds and derivative structures as well as corporate bonds to create a matching portfolio. - 5.2.
 If the investment objective for a particular investment manager changes, the Trustee will review the Plan's appointment to ensure it remains appropriate and consistent with the Trustee' wider investment objectives.
-When the Plan invests in pooled investment vehicles, they accept that they have no ability to specify the risk profile and return targets of the manager but believe appropriate mandates can be selected to align with the overall investment strategy.
-When the Plan invests in "fund of two" structures, the Trustee ensures that the risk profile and return targets of those strategies are in line with those of the parallel pooled fund and believes that this results in an appropriate mandate to align with the overall investment strategy. - 5.3.
+When the Plan invests in pooled investment vehicles, the Trustee accepts that they have no ability to specify the risk profile and return targets of the manager but believe appropriate mandates can be selected to align with the overall investment strategy.
+When the Plan invests in a QIAIF (Qualified Investor Alternative Investment Fund) which is a "fund of one" or "fund of two" structure, the Trustee ensures that the risk profile and return targets of those strategies are in line with those of the parallel pooled fund and believes that this results in an appropriate mandate to align with the overall investment strategy.

+- 5.3.
 The investment manager in which the Plan's assets is invested does not have performance-based fees which could encourage the manager to make short term investment decisions to hit their profit targets. - 5.4.
-The Trustee therefore considers that the method of remunerating investment fund managers is consistent with incentivising them to make decisions governed by their respective indices for their existing passive funds.
-Should the Trustee invest in active funds at a future date; the investment manager's decisions should be based on assessments of medium to long-term financial and non-financial performance of an issuer of debt or equity.
+The Trustee therefore considers that the method of remunerating investment fund managers where passive management is used is consistent with incentivising them to make decisions governed by their respective indices for their existing funds.
+Where active management is used, the investment manager's decisions should be based on assessments of medium to long-term financial and non-financial performance of an issuer of debt or equity.
 By encouraging a medium to long-term view, the Trustee believes it will in turn encourage the investment managers to engage with issuers of debt or equity in order to improve their performance in the medium to long-term. - 5.5.
 The Trustee accepts that they cannot influence the charging structure of the pooled funds in which the Plan is invested but is satisfied that the ad-valorem charges for the different underlying funds are clear and are consistent with each pooled fund's stated characteristics.
-The Trustee has negotiated ad-valorem fees for "fund of two" holdings which are commensurate with the charging structure for the parallel pooled funds.
-The Trustee is therefore satisfied that this the most appropriate basis for remunerating the underlying investment managers and is consistent with the Trustee policies as set out in this SIP. - 5.6.
+The Trustee has negotiated ad-valorem fees for the Plans' holdings which are commensurate with the charging structure for the parallel pooled funds.
+The Trustee is therefore satisfied that the remuneration of the underlying investment managers is appropriate and is consistent with the Trustee policies as set out in this SIP. - 5.6.
 In addition, the Trustee may hold insurance policies or other assets that are earmarked for the benefit of certain members.